weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 In the configuration above you can see that you can set the `encoder` object to specify how the codebook centroids are generated.
 Weaviate’s PQ supports using two different encoders.
 The default is `kmeans` which maps to the traditional approach used for creating centroid.

 Alternatively, there is also the `tile` encoder.
 This encoder is currently experimental but does have faster import times and better recall on datasets like SIFT and GIST.
 The `tile` encoder has an additional `distribution` parameter that controls what distribution to use when generating centroids.
 You can configure the encoder by setting `type` to `tile` or `kmeans` the encoder creates the codebook for product quantization.
-For more details about configuration please refer to [Configuration: Indexes](../configuration/indexes.md).
+For more details about configuration please refer to [Configuration: Vector index](../config-refs/schema/vector-index.md).

 ## Flat index